iconclass/server/src/help/basics.md

 __* the meaning of 31AA is made explicit as 'female', so 'male' is implied for 31A; in similar fashion 'indoors' is implied for 42D25__

 #### Structural Digits
-Originally, at the time when Iconclass was devised, structural digits were guidelines in structuring the information concerning certain large groups of characters, such as Greek gods, persons from classical history, or male and female saints.
+[&para;](#struct){: name="struct" }Originally, at the time when Iconclass was devised, structural digits were guidelines in structuring the information concerning certain large groups of characters, such as Greek gods, persons from classical history, or male and female saints.
 All important episodes in a character's lifetime were numbered consecutively with 'structural' digits:

 Example (classical gods):

       1 early life
       2 love-affairs
       3 most important deeds
 so structural meaning was added to:

       92B3 (story of) Apollo
       92B32 love-affairs of Apollo